ssllabs/ssllabs-scan/ssllabs-api-docs.md

   * 2 - yes and they're weak
 * **dhYsReuse** - true if the DH ephemeral server value is reused.
 * **logjam** - true if the server uses DH parameters weaker than 1024 bits.
+* **chaCha20Preference** - true if the server takes into account client preferences when deciding if to use ChaCha20 suites.

 ### Info ###